Not all base layers will fit all conditions.

 Merino wool also provides natural UV protection.

-Merino wool baselayers are made from sustainable materials, and is biodegradable.
+Merino wool baselayers are made from sustainable materials and are biodegradable.

-I must admit, that I had my doubts when I first heard of merino wool.
-My prior experience with wool up to that point had been, that it was itchy, warm and uncomfortable to wear.
+I must admit that I had doubts when I first heard of merino wool.
+My prior experience with wool up to that point had been that it was itchy, warm, and uncomfortable to wear against bare skin.

 Base layers and weight classes